logo

 Stress is the body's natural response to challenges or threats, often referred to as the "fight or flight" response.
 When faced with a stressful situation, the body releases hormones like cortisol and adrenaline, increasing heart rate, sharpening focus, and preparing you to act.
 While this reaction is beneficial in dangerous situations, prolonged stress can be harmful.

-Mental Health Effects: Anxiety, depression, mood swings, irritability, difficulty concentrating, memory problems.
+Mental Health Effects: Anxiety, depression, mood swings, irritability, difficulty concentrating, and memory problems.

-Physical Health Effects: Headaches, high blood pressure, digestive issues, weakened immune system, sleep disturbances.
+Physical Health Effects: Headaches, high blood pressure, digestive issues, weakened immune system, and sleep disturbances.

 The first step in managing stress is recognizing what causes it.
 Keep a stress journal to track situations that trigger stress and how you respond.
 Identifying patterns helps you develop strategies to manage or avoid stressors.